-Implant overdentures are a full arch of replacement teeth supported by dental implants, or artificial tooth roots.
-The stability of your dentures helps them fit, feel, and look like natural teeth.
+Implant overdentures are a full arch of replacement teeth supported by dental implants.
+Implants give stability to your dentures which helps them fit, feel, and look like your own natural teeth.
 Implant overdentures will make you feel like smiling.

 Why Consider Implant Overdentures